 Does lifetime VPN subscription really mean lifetime?

 As we’ve established in this article, a lifetime VPN subscription seldom really means it’s going to work for you indefinitely for a lifetime.
 Usually, providers simply call their biggest subscription plans, which usually remain valid for a couple or more years, a “lifetime”.

 Is Lifetime VPN worth it?

 No, lifetime VPN deals are almost always scams.
 At best, you can’t expect any value for your money because such providers have no monetary incentive to provide the best quality of service to a user that has only made a single one-time subscription.

 There is none.
 Any VPN offering a lifetime subscription is probably a scam that you should avoid at all costs.

 Who offers a lifetime subscription VPN?

-Lifetime VPN subscription offers are always enticing, but infeasibility of the “lifetime” subscription business model betray the illegitimacy of such offers.
+Lifetime VPN subscription offers are always enticing, but the infeasibility of the “lifetime” subscription business model betrays the illegitimacy of such offers.
 This is why users should avoid any such plans.